centria/advanced-csharp/src/content/part13/part13-1.md

 When we created our console projects, we used the command **dotnet new ...**.
 We can create a graphical project in the same manner.
 This time, the command is **dotnet new winforms**.

-<Note> If you are unable to create a project with the command above, you might have to change your Terminal in VSC to be **PowerShell**.
+<Note> If you are unable to create a project with the command above, you might have to change your Terminal in VSC to be "PowerShell".
 Windows Forms programs can only be created and run through a Windows based terminal. </Note>

 The program can be run with same commands as a console program, i.e. **dotnet run**.
 One major difference is in our **csproj** file, where we decide we are creating a Windows application.